Links to all the Official ACT Practice Tests + Other Resources

 You can find more preparatory material in The CollegeVine Guides to the ACT.
 For now though, we’ll dive right into the free exams that the ACT has published so far.

-Official ACT Practice Tests, Full-Length
+Official ACT Practice Tests (Full-Length and Free!)

-Every year, the ACT publishes a full-length practice test designed to help students prepare for test day.
+Every year, the ACT publishes a free, full-length practice test designed to help students prepare for test day.
 Here are the five unique official practice tests currently in circulation.

 - Official ACT Practice Test, 2018-19